jaredkrinke/md2blog/content/index.md

 ---
-title: A simple static site generator for dev blogs
+title: A zero-config static site generator for dev blogs
 ---
 # Summary
 Here's the purpose of md2blog: